-Dementia - what to ask your doctorWhat to ask your doctor about dementia; Alzheimer's - what to ask your doctor; Cognitive impairment - what to ask your doctor
+Dementia - what to ask your doctorWhat to ask your doctor about dementia; Alzheimer disease - what to ask your doctor; Cognitive impairment - what to ask your doctor

-You are caring for someone who has dementia.
-Below are some questions you may want to ask your doctor or nurse to help you take care of that person.
+You are caring for someone who has dementia .
+Below are questions you may want to ask your health care provider to help you take care of that person.

-Are there ways that I can help someone with their memory around the home?
+Are there ways that I can help someone remember things around the home?

 How should I talk with someone who is losing or has lost their memory?